 September Quarter income: $1,557.50

-December Quarter income: not yet paid
+December Quarter income: $1,770.00

-March Quarter income: not yet paid
+March Quarter income: $27,025.00

-Total spend (as at 15th December 2021)
+Total spend (as at 27th May 2022)

 Customer members have voted for 30% of the cooperative’s revenue to cover its operations, liabilities and building its capacity.
 When the 2021/22 participatory budget was voted on customer members put in place a $20,000 ceiling for expenditure.

 |Project||Revenue allocation||Paid to date||Variance||Comments|

-|International climate justice||10%||$305.75||0||Revenue paid out to APHEDA’s climate and energy proposals as per the endorsed budget.|
+|International climate justice||10%||$2000.00||0||Revenue paid out to APHEDA’s climate and energy proposals as per the endorsed budget.|

-|Invest in Solar PV||10%||$305.75||0||Revenue paid out to the Energy Innovation Co-operative’s Southern CORE Fund as per endorsed budget and consultation on allocation.
+|Invest in Solar PV||10%||$4000.00||+10%||Revenue paid out to the Energy Innovation Co-operative’s Southern CORE Fund as per endorsed budget and consultation on allocation.
 Additional transfers are now being made after customer members unanimously voted on using money that was previously allocated to GreenPower+ to this project.|

-|GreenPower +||10%||$0||-10%||Payment of additional GreenPower will require renegotiating all offers.
-This should go back to customer members in early 2022 to see whether this should be done or whether the same funds should be directed to increasing payments to community owned renewables.
+|GreenPower +||10%||$0||-10%||Payment of additional GreenPower required renegotiating all offers.
+This went back to customer members in early 2022 to see whether this should be done or whether the same funds should be directed to increasing payments to community owned renewables.
 Customer members voted to increase the spend on community owned renewables instead.|

-|Subsidise bills for workers on low to no incomes||25%||$0||-25%||Expressions of interest have been sought from member organisations as to cohorts that would particularly benefit from this solidarity.
+|Subsidise bills for workers on low to no incomes||25%||$2500||-12.50%||Expressions of interest were sought from member organisations as to cohorts that would particularly benefit from this solidarity.
 UWU identified farm workers, many of whom are seasonal workers from Pacific nations.
 Putting money for this budget period to these workers was voted up by customer members.
-Payments should commence in January or February.|
+Five payments have been made under this provision.|